-- For service groups with many disk groups, you may want to implement the fast failover feature.
-See "Considerations for a fast failover configuration" on page 89. - You may be configuring new shared storage for the high availability environment, or the existing standalone SQL Server databases and logs may already be on shared storage.
+For service groups with many disk groups, you may want to implement the fast failover feature.
+See "Considerations for a fast failouer configuration" on page 29.

+See "Considerations for a fast failover configuration" on page 88.

+- You may be configuring new shared storage for the high availability environment, or the existing standalone SQL Server databases and logs may already be on shared storage.
 If the existing databases and logs are already on shared storage: See "Considerations for converting existing shared storage to cluster disk groups and volumes" on page 89. - For more information on disk groups and volumes for campus clusters: See "Considerations when creating disks and volumes for campus clusters" on page 90. - For a Replicated Data Cluster configuration or a disaster recovery configuration using Volume Replicator: See "Considerations when creating disks and volumes for campus clusters" on page 90.